michaelaboagye76/multilingual-document-translation/README.md

-# AWS Serverless Document Translation Pipeline
+# Multiliingual document translation

 This project implements a **serverless multilingual translation pipeline** on AWS.
-It accepts **JSON documents** containing text blocks and language metadata, translates them into multiple target languages using **Amazon Translate**, and stores the translated results in S3.
+It accepts **JSON documents** containing text blocks and language metadata, translates them into multiple target languages using **Amazon Translate**, and stores the translated results in Amazon S3.

-The project is deployed using **Terraform / CloudFormation** for Infrastructure-as-Code.
+The project is deployed using **Terraform** for Infrastructure-as-Code (IaC).

 ---